-- Letter of support - you must be selected to attend the event to eligible for a grant, this letter of support must come from an official.
+- Letter of support - you must be selected to attend the event to be eligible for a grant, this letter of support must come from an official.
 Feel free to also provide a letter of support from a coach to support your application.

 - Measurable outcomes

-- Community impact
+- Community impact and applicant investment

 - Vision and mission alignment

-- Fair quotations
+- Fair quotations and credibility

 You (or your club) may be eligible for funding outside of OUSA.
-This could include sources like

 - University of Otago VC Grants